Fp-Package/flow/README.md

 ## Installation

 1. Install the package by running `npm install`.
-2. Import the `main.css` that is passed with this package, into your project.
-3. Create a container with class `fp-scroll-container` and make sure it takes the height you intend for.
+2. Create a container with class `fp-flow-container` and make sure it takes the height you intend for.
 Apply height if necessary.
 Careful, it has to match the class name exactly.
-4. You are ready to go.
+3. You are ready to go.

 ## Usage